basho-labs/little_riak_book/en/03-developers.md

 As we saw under [Concepts](#practical-tradeoffs), *vector clocks* are Riak's way of tracking a true sequence of events of an object.
 We went over the concept, but let's see how and when Riak vclocks are used.

-Every client needs its own id, sent on every write as `X-Riak-ClientId`.
+Every node in Riak has its own unique id, which it uses to denote where an update happens as the vector clock key.

 <h4>Siblings</h4>